 This isn’t actually a meal…but it sure is fun for your kids… nativity crafts for kids.
 This morning I had 6 kids over so their moms could go shopping without kids, grab a cup of coffee in quiet or whatever they wanted to do.
+Before sharing what we did, check out these nativity crafts for kids and other activities.

 When my kids were about 8-10 years old, we started inviting kids of young moms over for a few hours during the Christmas season.
 My kids babysat while the young moms could have some time by themselves.